-Based on the Site Sensitivity Verification survey and the integrated pre-construction monitoring conducted at the Project Site thus far, the classification of High Sensitivity for avifauna is supported for the Phefumula Emoyeni One WEF.
+Based on the Site Sensitivity Verification survey and the integrated pre-construction monitoring conducted at the Project Site, a classification of High sensitivity for avifauna is suggested for the Phefumula Emoyeni One WEF.
+Therefore, all mitigation measures as outlined in this Avifaunal Specialist Study should be strictly implemented.